CodecoolBase/diligent-academy-backend-architecture-layered/README.md

 ### Test the server

 - Issue an `npm run dev` command.
-- Initiate a `GET http://localhost:4400/api/hello` (e.g. with the REST Client from the `requests.http`) file.
+- Initiate a `GET http://localhost:4400/pets` (e.g. with the REST Client from the `requests.http`) file.

 ### Test the test framework

-- Issue an `npm test -- app.test.ts` command.
+- Issue an `npm test -- pets.test.ts` command.
-- This run the tests from the `app.test.ts` file to check the test framework is set up properly.
+- This run the tests from the `pets.test.ts` file to check the test framework is set up properly.

 ## Using the repo